 Tender Years Academy Preschool

-Our Preschool program at Tender Years is licensed by the PA Department of Education and taught by certified teachers.
-It is designed to accommodate students ages 3 to 4.
+Looking for a high quality Preschool in Camp Hill, Hershey or Mechanicsburg?
+Designed to accommodate students ages 3 to 4, Tender Years’ Preschool program is licensed by the Pennsylvania Department of Education and taught by certified teachers who are passionate about early education.
 We offer a full-day program as well as a half-day program (morning or afternoon).

 At Tender Years, our curriculum is based on the PA State Early Learning Standards that are in line with the standards that are required in the public school system.
 In addition, our lessons are constructed around a theme.
 These themes usually reflect the seasons, holidays, or concepts of interest from the world around us.
 Some examples of themes that you may see are: